 The contactor on the air conditioning unit is a switch that permits or stops power supply to the unit.
 It is a relay switch which directs electricity to the compressor of the air conditioner.
 When power is not needed, the contactor pulls the electrical contacts apart.
 It closes the contacts when something needs to be powered.

-AC Contactor Not Pulling In – What Does It Mean?
+AC Contactor wont Pulling In – What Does It Mean?

-Why Is Your AC Contactor Not Pulling In?
+Why Is Your HVAC Contactor Not Pulling In?

 AC contactor not pulling in is not a major issue.
 It can be taken care of without much botheration.
 Surprisingly, it is something that can be avoided through periodic maintenance.
 Usually, the contactor malfunctions due to corroded contacts, coil failure, and contactor burnout.